bodgit/puppet-nut/README.md

 The module has been tested on:

-* RedHat Enterprise Linux 7
+* RedHat Enterprise Linux 6/7
+* Ubuntu 16.04
 * OpenBSD 6.0

 ## Development